 If you read our article (or saw the video above) about Talking to Insurance Companies after a car accident, then you know that you are legally required to speak to an insurance agent if they are representing your insurance company.
 With all the anxiety that comes along with car accidents, talking to an insurance agent can be another stressor.
 Here are some tips to help you deal with contacting your insurance company after a car accident.

 Cooperate as Much as You Can

 Once you contact your insurance company about a car accident, you need to tell the adjuster as many of the details of your accident as you can.
 Your insurance company may call you multiple times to get the facts of the case and to record your statement.
-Do not do a recorded statement without your attorney being present if you are being represented!
+Do not do a recorded statement without your personal injury attorney being present if you are being represented!
 If this happens, cooperate with them.
 Remember that your insurance company is trying to find out as many details of the accident as possible so that they can handle your claim accordingly.
 It is a good idea to provide any records, names of witnesses, or medical providers that your insurance asks of you because this will also help your case.